Have you gone the vegan path and want a bike saddle that is free from animal leather?

 This essentially means that you need to find a saddle with the right width and shape.

-In order to help you find a saddle with the right fight, bike shops normally have a memory foam pad that is capable of measuring the width of your sit bones.
+To help you find a saddle with the right fight, bike shops normally have a memory foam pad that is capable of measuring the width of your sit bones.
 Once you know your particular measurements, then you can move on to find a good, well-fitting saddle.

 Riders that typically sit in a more upright position and are less flexible usually choose flat saddles, as it allows them to more comfortably transition forward and backward.